bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "Was he drunk?" his mother tried, which were the most common cause this conversation ever took place.

-"No" Adrex replied a bit sad - not that it would have made it that much better if he were.
+"No" Adrex replied a bit sad. *Not that it would have made it that much better if he were.*

 "The second one was though.
 The first one had just never seen a dragonborn before, and..."